morko/haxroomie/README.md

 You can find examples of configs in
 [projects example directory](https://github.com/morko/haxroomie/tree/master/examples/configs).

-Here is an example of a config that starts one room with explanations in the comments for what all the settings do.
-The comments are the text between /** and */.
+Here is an example of a config with all options present. **Note that this example does not work as it is.**

 ```js
 let config = {